 Another sip of coffee.

-“There wasn’t overall interest in the national program, so basically without these people who kept basketball alive there would have been no 1975 when we first beat the Soviet Union.
+“There wasn’t overall interest in the national program, so basically without these people who kept basketball alive, there would have been no 1975 when we first beat the Soviet Union.
 Basketball was not allowed to go out of style.
 When I got here there were so many factors that happened and we were lucky.”
-Although he was of Irish decent, “Luck” had little to do with Donohue’s success in the world of round ball.
+Although he was of Irish descent, “Luck” had little to do with Donohue’s success in the world of round-ball.
 “Hard work” is more to the liking.
 A solid work ethic that started way back.